Depersonalization Burnout Is One of the Biggest Threats to Patient Safety

 Some of us can still remember the family doctor’s coming to our home with a little black bag and curing us with compassion, personal contact and concern, and probably a shot of penicillin.
 Those days are long gone, with changes affecting clinical practice that include new payment and delivery approaches, electronic health records, patient portals, and publicly reported quality metrics.

 Changes to modern medicine bring benefits such as amazing technology that reads scans quickly and accurately and high-powered medicines that cure dreaded diseases.
 However, many changes bring increased pressures on healthcare providers that create depersonalization of patients, and this depersonalization contributes to clinician burnout, resulting in harmful and even deadly medical errors.
+It can help to consult an attorney for personal injuries.

 For example, according to a study of burnout and medical errors among American surgeons from the National Institute of Health (NIH), depersonalization is one of the biggest threats to patient safety.
 The study concluded that major medical errors reported by surgeons are strongly related to a surgeon’s degree of burnout and their mental quality of life.
 The three areas of burnout are considered to be emotional exhaustion, depersonalization, and personal accomplishment, and commonly include feelings of depleted resources, being detached or callous, harboring negative attitudes toward others, and diminished feelings of accomplishment.